 It was the same option as 2008 with John McCain.

-And you just you just don't have a choice.
+And you just don't have a choice.

-So you get you go all in, and I was warning of the radicalism of Obama and his background and his associations and his well, black liberation theology is the choom gang.
+And I was warning of the radicalism of Obama and his background and his associations and what black liberation theology is, the Choom Gang, Frank Marshall Davis, Zelinsky, and, you know, what is a community organizer, the church of GD America, heirs, Dorn, unrepentant domestic terrorists.

 Yeah, I'll support anybody over that.